Specialized Virtual Therapy · Adults Only

 Who I see Adults only.
 I do not work with children or adolescents.
 I do not provide crisis services if you're in acute crisis, please contact 988 or your local emergency services.

-Where I'm licensed Currently licensed in Colorado, Idaho, and South Carolina.
-California and Florida licensure are in progress.
+Where I'm licensed Currently licensed in Colorado, Idaho, South Carolina, and Arizona.
+California licensure is in progress.
 I can only provide therapy to clients who are physically located in a state where I hold an active license at the time of the session.

 Getting started The first step is a free consultation a brief call to talk through what's bringing you in, what you're hoping for, and whether this is a good fit.
 No paperwork, no pressure, no commitment required to have that conversation.